Mishti92/writing-from-the-void/content/index.md

 *offline, mostly.*

-deleted all social media accounts and writing from the void lately. disconnected from most of the world, in a tiny island, south of Brazil.
+deleted all social media accounts and writing from the void lately. [[disconnected from most of the world]], in a tiny island, south of Brazil.
 1 month.
 2 months.
 3 months. [[no sé]].

 this is the system I have built to let my creativity and curiosity take the lead and let the words pour out of me, removing all sorts of distractions with intentional chaos in entropy. [[unstructured creativity]].